Key Takeaways

 Equipment Breakdown

-If your business operates with the use of any equipment, including computers and other technology, equipment protection can help you cover the costs of replacements or repairs if your equipment breaks or is destroyed.
+If your business uses equipment, including computers and other technology, equipment protection can help you cover the costs of replacements or repairs if your equipment breaks or is destroyed.

 Personal and Advertising Injury